Challenges for Treatment Plants during Natural Disasters

 Effects on Water Treatment Plants

 Water treatment plants face significant challenges after a hurricane or natural disaster.
-These events can cause large amounts of sediment and solids to enter the plants, clogging filters and reducing their effectiveness, which can result in insufficient water treatment and risks to public health.
+These events can cause large amounts of sediment and solids to enter the plants, clogging filters and reducing their effectiveness.
+Insufficient water treatment risks public health.

 In addition, floods can carry organic materials such as leaves and debris to the plants, overloading biological treatment systems and reducing their efficiency.